 “He seems very interested in your relationship with the news media,” Mr. Thomas said of investigative reporter John Connolly, who later co-authored a book about Epstein’s sex abuse.
 “I told him you were a hell of a guy:)”

-Ex-Clinton Treasury Secretary and Obama Economic Adviser Larry Summers, months before Epstein’s arrest on sex trafficking charges, complained to him about his own girlfriend troubles, while best-selling author Michael Wolff shared with Epstein his insights into Mr. Trump and the terms of his lucrative book deal while seeking introductions to his powerful associates.
+Lawrence H. Summers, Treasury secretary in the Clinton administration and director of the National Economic Council in the Obama White House, complained to him about his own girlfriend troubles months before Epstein’s arrest on sex trafficking charges.
+Meanwhile, bestselling author Michael Wolff shared with Epstein his insights into Mr. Trump and the terms of his lucrative book deal while seeking introductions to his powerful associates.

-None sought to distance themselves from Epstein, who had been convicted of soliciting prostitution from a minor and was settling lawsuits from women who said they were abused by him.
-They continued to converse with Epstein even as media reports emerged indicating he had abused dozens of underage girls.
+None sought to distance themself from Epstein, who had been convicted of soliciting prostitution from a minor and was settling lawsuits from women who said he abused them.
+They continued to converse with Epstein even as media reports indicated he had abused dozens of underage girls.

 None of the emails show Epstein’s high-profile associates questioning him about his conviction or the mounting evidence of sexual abuse.

-Instead, Epstein continued to be sought after for his counsel, advice and connections to powerful people.
+Instead, Epstein continued to be sought for his counsel, advice and connections to influential people.

-One of the most prominent among them, Mr. Summers, kept a close relationship with Epstein, emails show, and confided in him about his troubles with an apparent girlfriend who appeared to be stringing him along and dating other men on the side.
+One of the most prominent among them, Mr. Summers, maintained a close relationship with Epstein, as emails show, and confided in him about his troubles with a girlfriend who appeared to be stringing him along while dating other men.

-Mr. Summers, who is married, wrote to Epstein that he told the unnamed woman, whom he accused of acting coy, “call me when you feel like it,” and added in his email to Epstein, “I dint [sic] want to be in a gift-giving competition while being the friend without benefits.”
+Mr. Summers, who is married, wrote to Epstein that he told the unidentified woman, whom he accused of acting coy, “call me when you feel like it” and added in his email to Epstein, “I dint want to be in a gift-giving competition while being the friend without benefits.”

-Epstein responded that Summers had made the right move.
-“Ignore the daddy I’m going to go out with the motorcycle guy, you reacted well…annoyed shows caring, no whining showed strength,” he wrote to Mr. Summers.
+Epstein responded that Mr. Summers had made the right move.
+“Ignore the daddy I’m going to go out with the motorcycle guy, you reacted well … annoyed shows caring, no whining showed strength,” he wrote to Mr. Summers.

-The date of the email exchange was March 16, 2019.
-Just four months later, Epstein was arrested on federal charges of operating a years-long sex trafficking ring that victimized dozens of underage girls.
+The email exchange took place on March 16, 2019.
+Just four months later, Epstein was arrested on federal charges of operating a years-old sex trafficking ring that victimized dozens of underage girls.
 Five months later, in August 2019, Epstein died in a New York City jail cell.
 His death was ruled a suicide.

 Mr. Summers, who is currently a Harvard professor, said in a statement to the Harvard Crimson that his association with Epstein “was a major error in judgment.”